 Generally, broader definitions of financialization concern the impact of this process not only on the economy, but also on non-economic aspects, thus opening the possibility of analyzing the impact of this phenomenon on the common good.
 Sometimes non-economic aspects are recognized as being an essential part of this phenomenon in relation to the economic sphere.
 An example of such definition is one from Epstein [cf. 17, p.
 16], who understands financialization as 'the growing importance of financial motives, financial markets, financial actors and financial institutions in the functioning of the national and international economy'.
-This definition is similar to his earlier one, in which financialization means 'increasing the impact of financial markets, financial sector elites and motives for making decisions related to financial motivations on the functioning of the economy and institutions at both national and international level' [cf. 17, p.
-16], wherein in this case the area of influence of financialization concerns not only the economy but also institutions.
+This definition is similar to his earlier one, in which financialization means 'increasing the impact of financial motives, financial sector elites and motives for making decisions related to financial motivations on the functioning of the area of influence of financialization concerns not only the economy but also institutions.